Updated October 26, 2021.

 - Carve or decorate pumpkins: Pumpkin carving with your household contacts is one tradition that doesn’t need to change this year.
 Use paint or markers to get extra creative with your pumpkin!

 When deciding whether to get together with friends and family this Halloween, it’s important to remember that there will always be some risk associated with social interaction.
-Everytime we engage with another person, we risk exposing ourselves and others to the virus.
+Every time we engage with another person, we risk exposing ourselves and others to the virus.
 If you do plan a gathering with people outside your household, though, there are ways to keep your group safer.
 First of all, it’s important to keep your group small.
-Pay attention to what your local government has declared as the maximum size for group gatherings.
 You should also consider the confines of your space.
 There should be enough room for people to maintain at least 6 feet apart from each other at all times.
-Outdoor spaces are inherently safer, says One Medical provider, Natasha Bhuyan, MD.
+Outdoor spaces are inherently safer, says Bhuyan.
 “Although COVID-19 is transmitted via droplets from one person to another, open air locations minimize the risk," she explains.
 You may even consider opting for public gatherings at a park or beach where there will be more space for people to spread out.
 With more open space, you’ll reduce the risk of repeatedly touching the same surfaces or objects.
 Whether you’re indoors or outdoors, it’s also important to keep a safe distance and wear a mask as much as possible.
-“As much as you may want to, you should also avoid hugging and kissing your loved ones,” says Bhuyan.
 Finally, avoid sharing food or drinks.
 If you do decide to eat together, have each person bring their own food and utensils to minimize the risk of contact and touching common surfaces.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Atlanta, Boston, Chicago, Los Angeles, New York, Orange County,Phoenix, Portland, San Diego, the San Francisco Bay Area, Seattle, and Washington, DC.